-To transfer test results stored within the audiometer to a NOAH database the Amplivox NOAH Audilink software must be installed on to a computer.
+To transfer test results stored within the audiometer to a NOAH database the Amplivox ampliSuite NOAH software must be installed on to a computer.
 Alternatively, Amplivox ampliSuite allows data to be transferred to a computer and subsequently viewed, annotated & printed.
 This software is supplied on a CD which includes this operating manual.

-Refer to the installation & operating instructions provided with NOAH Audilink or ampliSuite for further details.
+Refer to the installation & operating instructions provided with ampliSuite for further details.